Carbon-izer Presents Northwest Freeway (Outer Belt)

 Arby's / 25957 Northwest Freeway

-Arby's has had a few new openings in the suburbs since the last time this page got a main update.
-There are only three left inside of Beltway 8 and completely extinct in the Inner Loop.
+Arby's has had a few new openings in the suburbs since the last time this page got a main update; however, there are only two left inside of Beltway 8 and completely extinct in the Inner Loop.
+This one even has the pre-2012 logo.
+(It opened in 2008.)

 At Spring Cypress, there's a lot to take in to begin with, and so much in-fill.
 To make things a bit less confusing instead of jumping between the two sides of the freeway, there are two major shopping centers, Cypress Town Center and Cy-Fair Town Center, and the stores around them.